 The information provided on MNHealthScores is objective, unbiased and validated.
 It cannot be manipulated by outside groups, including the clinics, medical groups and hospitals whose information is reported here.

 Where is this information collected from?

-The information displayed is collected from clinic, medical group and hospital electronic medical records; insurance company claims databases; and patient and medical group surveys.
+The information displayed is collected from clinic, medical group and hospital electronic medical records and insurance company claims databasess.
 Data submitted directly from clinics and medical groups is validated for accuracy before it's posted on MN HealthScores.